Keaukaha Collision Mitigation Study

-As nene populations increase and their range expands, they become exposed to more threats.
-In Keaukaha, we have observed sightings of 17 banded individuals who utilize the stretch between Liliuokalani Park and Kings Landing, where at least
+As nēnē populations increase and their range expands, they become exposed to more threats.
+In Keaukaha, we have observed sightings of 23 banded individuals and two goslings who utilize the stretch between Liliuokalani Park and Kings Landing, where at least

-four five nene have died this year.
+four eight nene have died since 2021.
 Organizations such as ʻĀina Hoʻōla Initiative, Kamehameha Kumuola, and Hui Hoʻoleimaluō have restored areas along the coastline, which have attracted native species back to their natural range.
 It is crucial to develop infrastructure that allows better coexistence between native species and human activity.